-Similar to having multiple advertising and marketing channels, diversifying your revenue steams is critical to the health of your online business.
+Similar to having multiple advertising and marketing channels, diversifying your revenue streams is critical to the health of your online business.
 Remember, different revenue streams keep your cash flow more consistent and immune to shocks and bumps.
 This is important because ecommerce stores generally run on thin margins.
-As the saying goes, lack of profitability is like cancer, it will kill you overtime, lack of cash flow is like a heart attack, it will kill you right away.
+As the saying goes, lack of profitability is like cancer, it will kill you over time, lack of cash flow is like a heart attack, it will kill you right away.

-Sell on More than One Channel – If you currently just sell on a marketplace like Amazon or Etsy, you should also consider building your own brand and selling in your own branded store.
+- Sell on More than One Channel: If you currently just sell on a marketplace like Amazon or Etsy, you should also consider building your own brand and selling through your own branded store.
 This can protect you in case your primary marketplace shuts down your account (which happens often).
-Vice versa, if you only sell in your online store, also selling in a marketplace can help if your organic traffic to your site ever tanks due to hacking or a Google algorithm update.
-Finally, there are always offline options as well to further diversify your revenues steams like selling at trade shows, popup shops, or opening your own physical storefront.
+Vice versa, if you only sell through your online store, also selling on a marketplace can help if organic traffic to your site ever tanks due to a hack or Google algorithm update.
+Finally, there are always offline options as well to further diversify your revenue streams like selling at trade shows, pop-up shops, or opening your own physical storefront.

-Direct-To-Consumer & Wholesale – If you currently only sell direct to consumer, selling wholesale to other small stores can give you an additional and steady revenue stream that is more immune to shocks and bumps.
+- Direct-To-Consumer & Wholesale: If you currently only sell direct to consumers, selling wholesale to other small stores can give you an additional and steady revenue stream that is more immune to shocks and bumps.

-Different Geographic Regions – Selling to just one geographic region can impact you in many ways.
-Seasonality, the volatile exchange rate, economy, new regulatory restrictions, etc. of a country can also have an impact of your business if you only sell to one country.
-Catering to multiple countries can help you even out cash flow year round and make your business more resilient to economic, political, and seasonal bumps.
+- Different Geographic Regions: Selling to just one geographic region can impact you in many ways.
+Seasonality, the volatile exchange rate, economy, new regulatory restrictions, etc. of a country can also have an impact on your business if you only sell to one country.
+Catering to multiple countries can help you even out your cash flow year-round and make your business more resilient to economic, political, and seasonal bumps.

 Consider Business Liability/Inventory Insurance

-An online business generally carries a much lower risk as you don’t have a physical storefront that customers are entering, however, there are still risks involved that makes having insurance a consideration for every online entrepreneur.
+An online business generally experiences much lower risk if you don’t have a physical storefront that customers are entering, however, there are still risks involved that make having insurance an important consideration for every online entrepreneur.

-In general, there are two major risks.
-The first is liability of the products you sell.
+In general, there are two major risks: The first is the liability of the products you sell.
 Should the products you sell harm or injure a customer, you may be held liable for those damages.
 Even if you’re reselling another brand’s products, you may still be liable.

-The second major risk is of theft or damaged product/inventory.
+The second major risk is theft or damaged product/inventory.
 If you manufacture products or purchase wholesale, you’ll have to store your inventory somewhere.
-Whether that’s in your home, a factory or a warehouse, you run the risk of your inventory being stolen or damaged (fire or flood).
+Whether that’s in your home, a factory or a warehouse, you run the risk of your inventory being stolen or damaged (like in fire or flood).
 Business insurance can help protect you from these events.

 Your best course of action is to speak to a qualified lawyer about your business and products to better understand your potential exposure.
 From there you can make a better decision as to when is the right time to purchase insurance for your business.